Recommended Countries for Getting a Second Passport through Investment

 This scenic island boasts a variety of flora and fauna, as well as a lot of lush rain forests.
 Agriculture makes up most of the economy, but it’s increasingly reliant on tourism for growth.

-A passport from Dominica allows visa-free or visa-on-arrival travel to 144 nations.
+A passport from Dominica allows visa-free or visa-on-arrival travel to more than 130 nations.
 It allows citizenship to be passed on to your kids and grandchildren.
 There are no restrictions on dual citizenship in Dominica.

 Dominica offers two plans for getting a second passport-through-investment:

 1. The real estate option requires that you invest at least US$200,000 in property that must be held for at least three years.
 One unique feature of this method is that they allow you to sell your investment to another passport-through-investment individual after that three year period has elapsed.
-There are additional fees required too: US$25,000 for the applicant, US$35,000 for a couple or a family of four, US$50,000 for a family of five or six, and US$70,000 for a family of more than six.
+There are additional fees required too: US$75,000 in government fees for a single applicant and US$100,000 for a family, plus due diligence of US$7,500 for the main applicant and US$4,000 for each dependant aged 16 and over.

 1. You can make a donation to the government’s Economic Diversification Fund.
-The minimum requirement is US$100,000, but it goes up if you have a family.
-The minimum requirement is US$150,000 for a couple and US$175,000 for a family of four.
+The minimum requirement is US$200,000, but it goes up if you have a family.
+It rises to US$250,000 for the main applicant plus up to three qualifying dependants, then US$25,000 for each additional dependant under 18 and US$40,000 for each one aged 18 and over.
+Government fees do not apply on this route, only on real estate.

 Regardless of which option you choose, the process can take up to six months.
 About halfway through, you’ll be expected to provide the donation or close on your real estate purchase(s).